 We have studied the possibility of disentangling the temperatures of the μ and τ neutrinos and antineutrinos fluences from that of the electron neutrinos and antineutrinos.
-We have calculated neutrino-nucleus cross sections within the Random Phase Approximation (RPA) theory by using four effective interactions which have been constructed to reproduce with the same degree of accuracy the excitation energies of some specific states and some electromagnetic properties of the double magic nuclei 12C, 16O, 40Ca, 48Ca, 90Zr and 208Pb.
+We have calculated neutrino-nucleus cross sections by using the effective theory called Random Phase Approximation (RPA) which describes the excited states of the nucleus as a linear combination of oneparticle one-hole and one-hole one-particle excitations.
+The amplitudes of the linear combination are determined by solving a set of secular equations depending on the nucleon-nucleon effective interaction.
+We have constructed four effective interactions which reproduce with the same degree of accuracy the excitation energies of some specific states and some electromagnetic properties of the double magic nuclei 12C, 16O, 40Ca, 48Ca, 90Zr and 208Pb.
 A detailed description of the interactions and of the procedure used to construct them is given in [1].
 Our study has been done by making RPA calculations with the four interactions and investigating the differences produced in various observables.